 For the $G$-, $G_{\rm{BP}}$- and $G_{\rm{RP}}$-band apparent magnitude provided in the catalog, three corrections/problems are taken into account \citep{rielloGaiaEarlyData2021}:

-First of all, there are systematics due to use of default colour in the Image Parameter Determination (IPD) process in calculating the $G$-band fluxes in \textsl{Gaia} EDR3.
-The effect has been corrected in the \textsl{Gaia} DR3 catalog, so we substitute the $G$-band magnitude with DR3 value .
+First, systematics arise from the use of a default colour in the Image Parameter Determination (IPD) process when calculating the $G$-band fluxes in \textsl{Gaia} EDR3.
+This effect has been corrected in the \textsl{Gaia} DR3 catalogue; therefore, we substitute the $G$-band magnitude with the DR3 value.

-Second, the mean $G_{\rm{BP}}$ flux for faint red sources is overestimated because they excluded epochs with a calibrated flux lower than $1~e^{-}s^{-1}$ when computing the weighted mean flux for a source.
-The operation is necessary because a source with a flux lower than this limit cannot be observed as a normal distribution.
-From the test carried out in \citet{rielloGaiaEarlyData2021}, stars with $G_{\rm{BP}}<20.3~$mag suffer little from this effect.
-Thus, we perform a cut on $G_{\rm{BP}}$ mag with $G_{\rm{BP}}<20.3~$mag.
+Second, the mean $G_{\rm{BP}}$ flux for faint red sources is overestimated because epochs with a calibrated flux lower than $1~e^{-}s^{-1}$ are excluded when computing the weighted mean flux for a source.
+This exclusion is necessary because a source with a flux below this limit cannot be observed as following a normal distribution.
+From the tests conducted by \citet{rielloGaiaEarlyData2021}, stars with $G_{\rm{BP}}<20.3~$mag are minimally affected by this issue.
+Thus, we apply a cut of $G_{\rm{BP}}<20.3~$mag.

-Last, we consider the crowding effect. $G_{\rm{BP}}$ and $G_{\rm{RP}}$ fluxes are the integrated mean fluxes obtained from CCD windows of $3.5\arcsec \times 2.1\arcsec$, whereas the $G$ flux is determined from Point Spread Function (PSF) or Line Spread Function (LSF) fitting to an object window from the astrometric field CCDs \citep{golovinFifthCatalogueNearby2022}.
-In the crowded field, the sources measured in $G_{\rm{BP}}$ and $G_{\rm{RP}}$-band tend to be brighter and bluer.
-These stars with problematic BP/RP photometry can be identified using the parameter $\beta$ defined in Eq.\ref{eq:1} using the columns from \textsl{Gaia} EDR3 archive.
-We remove this part of semi-resolved sources ($\beta<0.5$) which only account for about 4 per cent of the whole data set which caused modest effect on completeness.
+Finally, we consider the crowding effect. $G_{\rm{BP}}$ and $G_{\rm{RP}}$ fluxes represent the integrated mean fluxes obtained from CCD windows of $3.5\arcsec \times 2.1\arcsec$, whereas the $G$ flux is determined from Point Spread Function (PSF) or Line Spread Function (LSF) fitting to an object window from the astrometric field CCDs \citep{rielloGaiaEarlyData2021}.
+In crowded fields, sources measured in the $G_{\rm{BP}}$ and $G_{\rm{RP}}$ bands tend to appear brighter and bluer.
+Stars with problematic BP/RP photometry can be identified using the parameter $\beta$ defined in \Cref{eq:4}, using the columns from the \textsl{Gaia} EDR3 archive.
+We remove these semi-resolved sources ($\beta<0.5$), which constitute only approximately 4 per cent of the entire data set and thus cause a modest effect on completeness.

-As for the astrometric information in the catalog, we consider zero-point correction and include the NSS parallax solution.
+Regarding the astrometric information in the catalogue, we consider zero-point correction and include the NSS parallax solution.